FamilySearch/GEDCOM-registries/tips.md

 # Tips for Registering Older Extensions

-The GEDCOM 7 registered extension mechanism was designed to be compatible with any standards-compliant extension to any GEDCOM standard version 5.3 or later.
+The FamilySearch GEDCOM 7 registered extension mechanism was designed to be compatible with any standards-compliant extension to any GEDCOM standard version 5.3 or later.
 5.3 was when the requirement that extensions use underscores to start their tags was added.
-However, not all extensions that were circulated followed that rule, and changes to some other aspects of the standard (such as payload length limitations, allowing `{0:3}` cardinality, and use of lower-case enumerated values) may require some small adjustments when registering some extant extensions.
+However, not all extensions that were circulated followed that rule, and changes to some other aspects of the standard (such as payload length limitations, allowing `{0:3}` cardinality, and use of non-alphanums in enumerated values) may require some small adjustments when registering some extant extensions.
 This document is intended as a guide to assist that registration process.

 ## 7.0 compliant

 This section covers parts of extensions that are fully 7.0 compliant, meaning they can be parsed and serialized in the exact same format (modulo adding appropriate URI references to the HEAD.SCHMA).

 ### One URI/YAML per purpose